CMMC compliance for defense contractors and manufacturers. Full scope. One point of contact.

 Even then, cloud storage alone doesn't address policy generation, evidence collection, continuous monitoring, or shop floor security.

-How ACTsavi Gets You to CMMC Level 2
+How ACTsavi gets you to CMMC Level 2

 ACTsavi uses the general contractor model for CMMC compliance.
 Just like a construction GC coordinates plumbing, electrical, and structural work under one project plan, ACTsavi coordinates every workstream required for CMMC Level 2 certification under one timeline and one point of accountability.

-Five Workstreams.
-One Coordinator.
+Five workstreams.
+One coordinator.

 CMMC Level 2 requires controlled physical access to areas where CUI is stored, processed, or discussed.
 ACTsavi coordinates access control systems, visitor logging, perimeter security, and facility assessments.
 Most providers skip this entirely.

-Shop Floor CUI Protection
+Shop floor CUI protection

 For manufacturers, CUI lives on CNC machines, 3D printers, and CAD workstations.
 ACTsavi implements controls for production equipment, engineering data, and shop floor communications that most IT-focused providers ignore.

-Documentation and SOP Remediation
+Documentation and SOP remediation

 CMMC Level 2 requires 110 controls covering 326 control objectives.
 Every one needs documented policies, procedures, and evidence.
 ACTsavi builds your System Security Plan, conducts SOP audits, and ensures your documentation is assessment-ready.